Symphony No. 2 (Lutosławski): Commission and early performances

 By the early 1960s, Lutosławski had so many offers for commissions that he accepted only those that aligned with his current compositional goals.
 Symphony No. 2 developed out of a commission from the Norddeutscher Rundfunk in Hamburg to commemorate the 100th concert in their series of new musical works.
 Unfortunately, the entire symphony was not completed in time for the concert in Hamburg, so only the second movement, Direct, was performed by the Norddeutscher Rundfunk with Pierre Boulez conducting, on October 18, 1966.
 The performance was met with great excitement and appreciation by all in attendance at the concert.
 Although the reception was positive, Lutosławski was disappointed by the partial nature of the music premiered.
-Less than a year later, on June 9, 1967, Symphony No. 2 (both Hesitant and Direct) was premiered by the Polish Radio Orchestra with Lutosławski conducting.
+Less than a year later, on June 9, 1967, Symphony No. 2 (both Hesitant and Direct) was premiered by the Polish Radio Symphony Orchestra with Lutosławski conducting.
 The next performance took place that year at the Warsaw Autumn.